mmmray/mmmray.github.io/transports.md

    path-based routing, are pretty useful, but the additional back-and-forth at the beginning adds additional latency.

 2. WebSocket does not transmit bytes, but "messages".
-For our purposes it means that instead of `Write("hello world")` sending `hello world` (like on TCP), it actually means that `<frame header>hello world` is being sent.
+In TCP, `Write("hello world")` means that `hello world` is sent.
+But in WebSocket, actually `<frame header>hello world` is sent.
 For the purpose of building transports, this design is useless overhead.

 The reason we put up with both of these things is because certain CDN can forward WebSockets as-is.